(Excerpts from the book "Cult of Freedom", vol II, chapter 4)

 The apparent subjectivity of sacrifice goes against everything we expect from "genuine" morality - imperative, impartiality, universality, etc. The "defectiveness" of real morality can be illustrated by the same Fig.1.7.
 The moral profile of the ideal man is expressed by a straight horizontal line lying somewhere prohibitively high, which is obviously impossible.
 A person does not have an endless supply of sacrifices.
 He even has only one life.
 The more the left, altruistic side rises, the more the egoistic one should fall.
 Sacrifices to strangers cannot take place "just because", no matter how hard moralists and ideologists try to convince us.
 Sacrifice has a specific meaning - joint victory in struggle.
 When this problem is solved, the altruism of the free man is limited to his natural needs, and his field looks something like Fig.1.13.
 Then his sacrifices are caused by love and sympathy.
-They are reasonable and humane, because close people voluntarily maintain their subjective balance and do not compete with the rest of the world, it is even ridiculous to oppose them.
+They are reasonable and humane, because close people voluntarily maintain their subjective balance and do not compete with the rest of the world.
 But if they are caused by the "moral imperative" in a peaceful, quiet time, they are unjustified, they provoke competition with others and war.
 Moral obligation is the forced expansion of the moral field to those not fitting into it naturally, to strangers or near-strangers.
 This duty can only be in the name of victory, and victory needs an enemy.
 An unjustified sacrifice requires justification.
 If there is an "us", there should be a "them".

 Thus, if we go deep enough into the emotional roots of morality, there can be found even hatred - toward outsiders, toward those who prevent one’s own from enjoying life.
 Yes, an excessively moral man is condemned not only to love but to hate.
 However, it is important to keep in mind that simple strangers and outsiders are not evil itself, they are those who do not deserve a sacrifice.
 Morality does not approve of the purposeful infliction of harm against the innocent.
 But it fully approves hatred for those who have already proved their malice, those because of whom the field is distorted, because of whom new sacrifices are needed.
 Is this not proved by the unfounded anger of believers whose religion requires "universal love", directed at those who do not share this requirement?

 Stretching the field is not the only way to distort it and transform it into its opposite.
 The same effect is caused by the need for the one-time but major sacrifice required by heroic morale.
-The difference between peaceful sacrificial morality and heroic morale consists in the scale of the sacrifice.
-A great sacrifice is often intended not for some one person, but for at least a group, collective or, better, all of humanity.
+On the surface, the difference between peaceful sacrificial morality and heroic morale consists in the scale of the sacrifice.
+A great sacrifice is intended not for some one person, but for at least a group, collective or, better, all of humanity.
 Value #2 begins to blur and gravitate to #3.
 But in any case, heroic morale is kind of sacrifice, for even in sacrificing himself for the sake of humanity, man probably identifies it with specific people who will win, be saved and thankful.
 Strangers - i.e. true humanity - do not need a sacrifice.
 To belong to them is not a single sacrifice, but daily creative work, a common cause.
 Another difference is that a great sacrifice, as well as stretching the field, incidentally, consists not so much in overcoming the violence of one’s selfish nature, as violence over it.
 A great sacrifice requires justification even more urgently.
 And this, of course, is the victory over evil, which justifies the ultimate sacrifice by the even greater good.
 And the evil, naturally, is concentrated in enemies, in those who are to blame for the sacrifice.

 5 Conflicts of morality and ethics